revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 ### PLAN-10 — Context-menu deletion follows filtered task identity (P1)

-**Evidence:** Source-derived; not executed in this review.
-The demo configures the `row.delete` handler in [formatting.ts](../../../../revogrid-demos/pro-advanced-planning/src/data/formatting.ts); actual menu availability must be verified in the docs before automating this flow.
+**Evidence:** Executed in the docs host: task-003 was quick-search isolated, the visible context menu opened, **Rows** expanded, and **Delete row(s)** removed it.
+Reset restored the seed fixture.
+The demo configures the `row.delete` handler in [formatting.ts](../../../../revogrid-demos/pro-advanced-planning/src/data/formatting.ts).

 **Setup/reset:** Reload; search `API integration`, isolating task-003.
 This is disposable local fixture data.

 1. Open its row/cell context menu ⇒ menu belongs to the selected record and is not clipped by the pinned columns or docs shell.
 2. Choose the visible row-delete command ⇒ task-003 is removed from canonical tasks, total becomes 99, and selected-count state clears.
 3. Clear search and visit Kanban/Gantt/Scheduler/Calendar ⇒ no task/card/event with task-003 remains; unrelated task-004 Authentication still exists.
-4. Reload ⇒ 100 canonical tasks return with default 60-task filtered view and API integration restored.
+4. Reload or click Reset ⇒ 100 canonical tasks return and API integration is restored.

 **Visual checks:** No stale selection outline, orphan timeline bar or ghost Kanban card remains after deletion; empty filtered results leave search and tabs usable.